Shacharit

 Shacharit /he/ (שַחֲרִית šaḥăriṯ), or Shacharis in Ashkenazi Hebrew, is the morning tefillah (prayer) of Judaism, one of the three daily prayers.

 Different traditions identify different primary components of Shacharit.
-Essentially all agree that pesukei dezimra, the Shema Yisrael and its blessings, and the Amidah are major sections.
+Essentially all agree that pesukei dezimra, the Shema and its blessings, and the Amidah are major sections.
 Some identify the preliminary blessings and readings, as a first, distinct section.
 Others say that Tachanun is a separate section, as well as the concluding blessings.
 On certain days, there are additional prayers and services added to shacharit, including Mussaf and a Torah reading.

 Etymology

 Shacharit comes from the Hebrew root (shaħar), meaning dawn.

 Origin

 According to tradition, Shacharit was identified as a time of prayer by Abraham, as states, "Abraham arose early in the morning," which traditionally is the first Shacharit.
 However, Abraham's prayer did not become a standardized prayer.

 Shacharit was also instituted in part as a replacement of the daily morning Temple service after the destruction of the Temple.
 The sages of the Great Assembly may have formulated blessings and prayers that later became part of Shacharit, however the siddur, or prayerbook as we know it, was not fully formed until around the 7th century CE.
 The prayers said still vary among congregations and Jewish communities.